 Paella is a popular rice dish that originated from the Valencia region of Spain.
 This is usually made of short grain yellow rice and cooked in a special wide-flat pan called “Paellera”.
+This paella marinera is one of the paella versions that I really like.

 Paella Marinera is a type of seafood paella that showcases the richness of the ocean.
 This particular recipe involves different seafood, which I think is a very lovely combination.